Friends of Mason Neck State Park

 • Provide greater support to Park-sponsored programs and events including those that reach the underserved in our community.

-Pam Cressey is an archaeologist and has been a member of the Gunston Manor community on Mason Neck for more than 20 years.
-Retired after 35 years as Alexandria's City Archaeologist and 40 years as adjunct professor at The George Washington University, she now volunteers for the Lorton Community Action Center food pantry and as a tutor for two nonprofit organizations .
+Pam Cressey has been a member of the board since 2015.
+She acts as Program Chair for educational Zoom and in-person Friends' events, helps maintain the park pollinator gardens, and has been actively involved in assessing the accessibility of the park's trails.
+She retired after 35 years as Alexandria's City Archaeologist and 40 years as adjunct professor at The George Washington University She now volunteers for the Lorton Community Action Center food pantry and as a tutor for two nonprofit organizations .
 Her interests include wildlife conservation, historical preservation, literacy, gardening, and kayaking.

 Gail Mlinarchik has been on the Board for since 2015.
 She is currently serving as Secretary.
 Gail has been living in the Northern Virginia area since 1977 and all three of her children were raised and educated here.
 She is a graduate of Monmouth University and received her master's from George Mason University.
 Gail retired from teaching in Fairfax County Schools in 2011.
 She enjoys nature, being outdoors and traveling around the world to learn about other places and cultures.
 She believes our state parks are a treasure we need to maintain and share with as many people as possible.